TK009/vibewall/README.md

 > **Warning:** Vibewall is in early alpha.
 Expect rough edges, breaking changes, and bugs.
 Do not rely on it as your sole security layer.
 Contributions and bug reports are welcome.

-**Hallucination firewall for AI coding agents.**
+**Firewall for AI coding agents.**

 Your AI agent just suggested installing `reqeusts` instead of `requests`.
 A typosquatting package.
 Or maybe it hallucinated a package that doesn't exist at all — and someone already registered it with malware inside.
 Vibewall catches these before they reach your system.
+The goal is to catch all issues that even humans could do.

 ### What it does